 The fastest way to Morant’s Curve is from the North end of the Bow Valley Parkway.
 It is one of the first notable stops along the parkway from this direction and takes about a five-minute drive.

-It’s pretty tough to miss the viewpoint as there is a nice concrete viewpoint constructed when the view opens up.
+It’s pretty tough to miss the viewpoint as there is a nice concrete viewpoint with a railing constructed when the view opens up.
 Across from the viewpoint is a small parking lot with enough room for a dozen vehicles.

 When to Visit Morant’s Curve